Abortion statistics in the United States: Trends in abortion statistics

 Independent clinics provide about 60% of abortions in the United States while Planned Parenthood provides about 35% of abortions in the United States.

 Guttmacher Institute estimates

 The abortion rights research and policy organization Guttmacher Institute estimates the number of abortions in the United States by surveying abortion providers.
 Every third year they attempt to contact every abortion provider.
 They ask for data for the two most recent years, and they estimate abortion statistics for the missing year by interpolation.

-For 2020, the Guttmacher Institute reported 930,160 abortions, an abortion rate of 14.4 abortions per 1,000 women aged 15 to 44 years, and 20.6 abortions per 100 pregnancies ending in abortion or live birth.
+For 2020, the Guttmacher Institute reported 930,160 abortions, an abortion rate of 14.4 abortions per 1,000 women aged 15 to 44 years, and 20.6 abortions per 100 pregnancies.